aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 In a for-loop, for example, the iteration variable clearly acts like a "coordinate" in helping the programmer to orient himself through the iterative process; but with an unconstrained use of GOTOs it is hard to find a suitable set of such "coordinate" variables.

-Moreover, Dijkstra cites the theoretical findings of Corrado Böhm and Giuseppe Jacopini, namely: the Böhm-Jacopini theorem @bohm1966flow, which proves that the three basic constructs of structured programming: sequence, selection and iteration are enough to write any program that could be written in the "traditional way" using labels and GOTOs.
+Moreover, Dijkstra cites the theoretical findings of Corrado Böhm (1923-2017) and Giuseppe Jacopini (1936-2001), namely: the Böhm-Jacopini theorem @bohm1966flow, which proves that the three basic constructs of structured programming: sequence, selection and iteration are enough to write any program that could be written in the "traditional way" using labels and GOTOs.

 Nowadays, unstructured programming is (mostly) a defunct paradigm in all but the most low-level languages (assembly); some of its vestiges still survive in the "break" and "continue" instructions still in use in some high-level languages, to exit early out of a loop or skip an iteration, respectively.